United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Steven Spinner

 Thank you to you Rupesh.
-But the other thing I would really add, which, which Chris mentioned in his script, which I think is really important, and that is this $140 billion addressable market.
-And so because we have the largest position in fresh, the largest position in conventional and natural, we've done the work, we've calculated where the opportunities are, and it's 140 billion at wholesale.
+But the other thing I would really add, which Chris mentioned in his script which I think is really important, and that is this $140 billion addressable market.
+And so, because we have the largest position in fresh, the largest position in conventional and natural, we've done the work, we've calculated where the opportunities are, and it's 140 billion at wholesale.

-And so there's lots of opportunities to continue to grow both with new customers, existing customers, new channels, expansion of channels, which we're really excited about.
+And so, there's lots of opportunities to continue to grow both with new customers, existing customers, new channels, expansion of channels, which we're really excited about.

 Operator